There’s no shortage of things to do in Australia. If anyone knows that, it’s us…

 It’s known for fresh oysters, local wines, diverse wildlife, restaurants and cafes that serve up arguably the best seafood available on the South Coast.
 Sample it all at Eat Merimbula, celebrating the local chefs, cooks and produce of the region.

-In 2021, things will look a little different.
-There is a focus on smaller individual events and supporting local restaurants.
-Fans will get the chance to travel between our towns and villages for bespoke EAT themed foodie experiences and standalone event.
+In 2022, there is a focus on smaller individual events and supporting local restaurants.
+Fans will get the chance to travel between towns and villages for bespoke EAT themed foodie experiences and standalone events.
 What more could you want?

 More than just a craft beer expo, BeerFest Australia celebrates all the good things in life that are better with beer: music, comedy, food and family.